azzaea/admixture/README.md

 ADMIXTURE is widely used to estimate population structure from genotype data in part because the computation scales well to whole-genome genotype data.
-The 1,000,000+ people who have taken the AncestryDNA test have all received their [ethnicity estimate](http://dna.ancestry.com/resource/whitePaper/AncestryDNA-Ethnicity-White-Paper) from ADMIXTURE.
+For example, the 1,000,000+ people who have taken the AncestryDNA test have all received their [ethnicity estimate](http://dna.ancestry.com/resource/whitePaper/AncestryDNA-Ethnicity-White-Paper) from ADMIXTURE.